 top of page

-The Groundwork is based on a simple understanding:
+The Groundwork is built around one simple idea:

-Children’s behaviour, emotions and attention are closely connected to the state of their nervous system.
+Behaviour, emotions and attention are closely connected to the state of the nervous system.

-When the system feels safe and settled, children are able to focus, learn, connect and cope with challenges.
+When the system feels safe, children can learn, connect and cope.

 Family Picnic